Cycling Historical Scotland Edinburgh and Fife

 Start Any Day February to November

 A five centre self-guided cycling tour of the Historical Trail of Scotland, Edinburgh and Fife.
-Includes: 5 nights bed and breakfast in en-suite (wherever possible) guesthouse accommodation, 4 days cycling with luggage transfers, route guide and maps.
-Also includes the hire of a 21 speed all-terrain bike.
-PLEASE NOTE: The only meal included in the tour price is breakfast.
+Includes: 5 nights bed and breakfast in en-suite (wherever possible) guesthouse accommodation, 4 days cycling with luggage transfers, route details and phone app navigation.
+Also includes the hire of a 21 speed all-terrain bike delivered to the start and picked up at the end of the tour.

 START and FINISH of TOUR: Edinburgh in central Scotland.